ValentinViennot/misterw97.github.io/index.md

 | <img src="/assets/img/logo-ibm.png" alt="IBM" width="40"/> | **IBM** | Full-stack Software Engineer | 2017-2020 | [details]({{ site.linkedin }}) |

-That's how I joined IBM in 2017 for my apprenticeship as a full-stack engineer.
+That's how, in 2017, I joined IBM beginning my apprenticeship as a full-stack engineer.
-Working there I realized two main things:
+Working there I realized mainly two things:
-- not only IT is part of any business, but it's disrupting all of them
+- not only IT is part of any business, but it's disrupting all of them;
-- design, and most importantly user-centered design, is core to innovation and building new ideas
+- design, and most importantly user-centered design, is core to innovation and building new ideas.

 | <img src="/assets/img/logo-epfl.png" alt="EPFL" width="40"/> | **EPFL** | Exchange student | 2019-2020 | [details]({{ site.linkedin }}) |

-I needed to leave my bubble.
+Feeling restrained, I had the need to leave my bubble.
 I spent one semester at the [EPFL](https://www.epfl.ch/schools/ic/communication-systems-msc/) with two goals: understanding user experience and acquiring knowledge about analytics and data science.
-Not only did I succeed in both while leading creative projects, but I also came back with a new mindset: entrepreneur is the right word for inventor!
+Working hard, leading creative projects, I achieved both these goals.
+Most importantly, it greatly increased my self-awareness.
+I am an entrepreneur.

 | <img src="/assets/img/logo-ubuntu.png" alt="Canonical" width="40"/> | **Canonical** | Executive Product Manager | 2020 | [details]({{ site.linkedin }}) |

+At this point, it became clear to me that I only had two options: either start my own business, or become [Product Manager](https://productcoalition.com/you-are-not-the-ceo-9f665d0e4a46).

+Then came [*the* question](http://paulgraham.com/procrastination.html), "What's the best thing you could be working on?
+And, why aren't you?".

-On a mission to contribute to individual and collective intelligence, I decided to put my creativity, cross-functional knowledge, and technical skills gained from my engineering background to work.
+On a mission to contribute to individual and collective intelligence, I decided to put my creativity, cross-functional knowledge, and technical skills gained from my engineering background to work and to contribute to Open Source.

-As a Product Manager at Canonical, I work every day to improve the open-source world with the help of a precise and passionate community.
+As a Product Manager for Canonical, I work every day to improve Open Source with the help of a precise and passionate community, following strong ethics and principles.

 > "Willing to think, Curious to learn, Enthusiastic about making" is my motto.